-‘Fairy Tail’ Manga Chapter 515: Eileen’s Hatred Towards Her Daughter Erza Explained – Dragon Queen Attempted To Imprint Herself On Erza After Dragonification [Spoilers]
+‘Fairy Tail’ Manga Chapter 515: Eileen’s Hatred Towards Her Daughter Erza Explained [Spoilers]

 Chapter 515 of popular Japanese manga Fairy Tail surprised its fans by coming out sooner than expected.
 Given the current euphoria about the Fairy Tail Guild defeating Zeref and Mavis’ creation Lacarde, and the excitement about learning the ancient origins of dragon slayers, the latest chapter was hotly anticipated, and it did not disappoint.

-[Warning: Fairy Tail manga Chapter 515 spoilers and 516 speculations are ahead]
+Warning: Fairy Tail manga Chapter 515 spoilers and 516 speculations are ahead.

 Chapter 515 of Fairy Tail finally revealed a number of secrets.
 However, fans were eagerly waiting to know just what had happened to the sweet and good-natured Eileen Belserion that she was transformed into the cruel and heartless person who has her loyalty affixed to the Dark Mage.
 Moreover, the chapter even hinted at Erza Scarlet’s parentage.
 While Erza’ mother has been confirmed to be Eileen, a lot of theories were put forth about her father.
 Fans had suggested Erza’s father might be either Igneel or Acnologia.

 However, according to Eileen’s narration, Erza was fathered by a general from a neighboring country.
 The marriage was more of a union born out of political intentions.
-Unfortunately, the war between the good dragons of the East, and the evil ones from the West, proved disastrous not just for the species but also for humans who were bestowed with the power of dragon slayer.
+Unfortunately, the war between the good dragons of the East and the evil ones from the West proved disastrous not just for the species but also for humans who were bestowed with the power of dragon slayer.
 Moreover, the war not only claimed many lives, but the world lost one of mankind’s strongest hopes of living peacefully with the dragons.
 The friendly dragon Belserion was killed by many dragons of the East that did not support his ideology of peaceful cohabitation with the humans.

 The brutal war had no conclusive winner as it was halted midway by Acnologia’s appearance.
 In Chapter 514 of Fairy Tail, a dragon seed was seen growing within Eileen.
 These rare and magical seeds are believed to blossom into humans, but they are known to cruelly transform the mother into a dragon through a process called dragonification.